Primary familial brain calcification: Management

 There is currently no cure for PFBC nor a standard course of treatment.
 The available treatment is directed symptomatic control.
 If parkinsonian features develop, there is generally poor response to levodopa therapy.
 Case reports have suggested that haloperidol or lithium carbonate may help with psychotic symptoms.
 One case report described an improvement with the use of a bisphosphonate.

 Prognosis

 The prognosis for any individual with PFBC is variable and hard to predict.
 There is no reliable correlation between age, extent of calcium deposits in the brain, and neurological deficit.
 Since the appearance of calcification is age-dependent, a CT scan could be negative in a gene carrier who is younger than the age of 55.

 Progressive neurological deterioration generally results in disability and death.

 History

 The disease was first noted by German pathologist Karl Theodor Fahr in 1930.
 A less common name for the condition is Chavany-Brunhes syndrome and Fritsche's syndrome, the former named after Jacques Brunhes, Jean Alfred Émile Chavany, while the later named after R. Fritsche.

 Fewer than 20 families had been reported in the literature up to 1997.

-In literature

-Fahr's syndrome features in Norwegian Jo Nesbø's crime fiction novel "The Snowman" (the seventh novel in the Harry Hole detective series).